"In 2012 human beings used the equivalent of 1.5 planet's natural resources to support their existence.” WWF Living Planet Report

-For the last six years, on an island in Fiji, a beach in Sierra Leone and now in the Umbrian hills of Italy, we have been working in partnership with villages and, together with 1500+ visiting tribe-members, have developed two communities from scratch.
-We’ve generated $1.5m in revenues, re-invested into the local villages and created over 50 jobs.
+For the last 8 years, on an island in Fiji, a beach in Sierra Leone, in the Umbrian hills of Italy, and now in Mozambique, we have been working in partnership with villages and, together with 2500+ visiting tribe-members, have developed two communities from scratch.
+We’ve generated $3m in revenues, re-invested into the local villages and created over 100 jobs.

 Vorovoro Island, Fiji 2006-2011

 In April 2006 Ben Keene (26 years, UK) put out a call for people to join a new online tribe, whose mission would be to build a sustainable tourism community on the Fijian island of Vorovoro in partnership with the local landowners and villagers.

 The campaign caught fire and within a few weeks 1000 people from 21 countries had joined ‘the tribe’ and paid an average of $250 each for the privilege.
 The story was featured across the world and even before the project began on Vorovoro in September 2006, the BBC had commissioned a documentary and National Geographic was preparing a cover story.

 For the next four years the landowners, 25 local employees and an average of 15 visiting tribe-members, built the cross-cultural island community.
 We faced major obstacles including a political coup, a large island fire and a cyclone that very nearly undid all of our work.
 We survived these challenges and in 2011 handed the community over to the landowners.
 The project is expected to re-open under local leadership and we will support it in whatever way we can.